2acholsk1/prm_star_mr/README.md

 ![alt text](img/image-1.png)
 I think that what we need to do

-- behaviour server and local planer probably need to be changed also,

 - when Fixed Frame in Rviz is set to map, wheels are not attached to body, tf missing

-- no global map yet,

-- can't navigate to places outside map (yet)

 ### Config files: